 Founded in 1982 as an affiliate of the New City YMCA, and established as the Local Economic and Employment Development Council, our organization became an independent not-for-profit community development corporation in 2001.
-As a delegate agency of the Chicago Department of Planning & Development, we serve businesses in the North River and Addison Industrial Corridors, roughly following Clybourn Avenue, the Chicago River and the Kennedy Expressway from Kinzie Street (south) to Berteau Avenue (north).
+As a delegate agency of the Chicago Department of Planning & Development, we serve businesses in the North River, Addison, Goose Island, and Kennedy Industrial Corridors.

 We have worked with hundreds of companies in our area to identify solutions to problems that impact their operations, such as balanced land use and development, and better access to city services and programs.
 Our organization was instrumental in creating Planned Manufacturing Districts (PMDs) to maintain affordable industrial land to retain Chicago’s employment base.
 The Clybourn Corridor was Chicago’s first PMD in 1988.
 The Elston Corridor and Goose Island PMDs followed in 1991; the Chicago-Halsted PMD begin in 1998.